 A short drive today from your hotel, the Royal Dublin Golf Club is on a flat piece of links terrain that is permanently exposed to the wind.
 The great Seve won an Irish Open here.
 Watch out for the 18th "The Garden", with Out of Bounds on the right, it can ruin a great round.

 Perennially one of the highest ranked courses in Ireland and the world.
 This World Cup, Walker Cup and Irish Open host is a masterful design over relatively flat terrain.
 The short 15th is a favourite of many of the world's best golfers.
-In 2019, Portmarnock Golf Club will host the prestigious Amateur Championship.
+In 2019, Portmarnock Golf Club hosted (with The Island Golf Club) the prestigious Amateur Championship.

 Founded in 1987 by Pat Ruddy, who is both designer and owner, this labour of love can be called one of the last great links courses to have been built in the 20th century.
 It differs from many of the other east coast courses in that has plenty of rolling terrain and large dunes.

-Bring some extra balls today, this one is awesome and tough and so much fun!
+Bring some extra balls today, this one is awesome, tough and so much fun!

 The number one ranked golf course in the world (outside the US) according to the Golf Digest World Top 100 List for 2018.
 Blind shots, elevation changes and gorse bushes abound for a roller-coaster round that you will never forget.
 This course, designed by Old Tom Morris in 1889, has hosted the Irish Open, The Walker Cup and The Amateur Championship.